samuelbroscheit/open_knowledge_graph_embeddings/README.md

 - [config/acl2020-openlink/wikiopenlink-thorough-complex-lstm.yaml](config/acl2020-openlink/wikiopenlink-thorough-complex-lstm.yaml) a configuration for one of the experiments of the ACL2020 study.

-A various models for the the Freebase FB15k-237 benchmark.
+Two example models for the the Freebase FB15k-237 benchmark.
 Suggested for prototyping token based models.

 - [config/fb15k237/fb15k237-complex-lstm.yaml](config/fb15k237/fb15k237-complex-lstm.yaml)

 - [config/fb15k237/fb15k237-complex-unigrampool.yaml](config/fb15k237/fb15k237-complex-unigrampool.yaml)

+An example standard KGE model for the the Freebase FB15k-237 benchmark.

 - [config/fb15k237/fb15k237-complex-kge.yaml](config/fb15k237/fb15k237-complex-kge.yaml)

 ### Run evaluation

-Run evaluation on test data with:
+Run evaluation after training on test data with:

 ```
 python scripts/train.py --resume data/experiments/.../checkpoint.pth.tar --evaluate True --evaluate_on_validation False
 ```

-_--resume_ epects the path to a checkpoint file
+_--resume_ expects the path to a checkpoint file.
+Checkpoints of the current state and also the best model(s) w.r.t. a model selection metric are saved during training.

 _--evaluate_on_validation False_ sets the evaluation to run on test data